Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Results

-In this particular case, the lower bound Eq.~(\ref{eq:S2_low_bound}) scales logarithmically with $N$, rather than as a constant, but for large systems this difference is insignificant compared with the linear dependence $S_0 = N$ of the maximum entropy solution (\emph{i.e.}, $N$ fair i.i.d.
-Bernoulli variables).
+Although here the lower bound grows logarithmically with $N$, rather than remaining constant, for many large systems this difference is insignificant compared with the linear dependence $S_0 = N$ of the maximum entropy solution ({i.e.}, $N$ fair i.i.d.
+Bernoulli random variables).
+In other words, the gap between the minimum and maximum possible entropies consistent with the measured mean activities and pairwise correlations grows linearly in these cases (up to a~logarithmic correction), which is as large as the gap for the space of all possible distributions for binary systems of the same size $N$ with the same mean activities but without restriction on the correlations.